To Julienne Peters of Brussels, who was moved to tears by the beauty of the Alcazar in the Seville of the Arabs, I dedicate these lanterns.

 "My wanderings did not have a special purpose, and if they did, I would not have known it in a strange city I was visiting for the first time, and at dusk.
 My feet took me to a semi-deserted street where a damp breeze blew as if it had just passed over the nearby river.
 Around the bend a street vendor softly peddled his prickly pears.
 On the opposite sidewalk I noticed something whose shape I could not make out in the darkness that had slowly begun to infiltrate the narrow streets.
 So I crossed over to see it at close range.
 It was a gate to a long corridor whose walls and ceiling shone with decorated porcelain tiles.
 At the end of the corridor was a door of plaited forged iron through whose opening one could see a circular hall, its walls beautifully embellished with a particular Andalusian style that gives the illusion of embroidered cloth rather than engraved stone.
 From the ceiling hung a lantern whose surfaces exuded a tender light that streamed through the intertwined patterns of the latticed iron door and created on the corridor's floor an identical pattern of shadows.
 The entire hall seemed to be enveloped in an atmosphere of silence twinned with mystery, tranquility with charm.

-"I stood for a long time contemplating this strange entrance with its latticed door, the soft-lit lantern and the mist-filled hall.
+"I stood for a long time contemplating this strange entrance with its latticed door, the soft lantern and the mist-filled hall.
 I did not realize, until after I had passed it, that I was in a quarter where all the houses had such alluring entrances.
 I roamed the narrow, empty alleys that were lit solely by the wandering rays of the lanterns hanging from the ceilings.
 The halls themselves were of different shapes and styles, some square, others round.
 Narrow benches of glazed tile and colorful flowerpots were spread across some of the halls, while in the middle of others stood small fountains of gently babbling waters.
 All these halls were visible through the beautifully decorated plaited patterns of the iron doors.
-Everything pleased the eye and captivated the heart, but the most glorious of all were the lanterns that silently diffused the rays, which in turn coiled around the intertwined iron and the engraved marble as if enamoured by their beauty.
+Everything pleased the eye and captivated the heart, but the most glorious of all were the lanterns that silently diffused the rays, which in turn coiled around the intertwined iron and the engraved marble as if enamoured of their beauty.
 From the open sides of some of the lanterns light flowed in a wide, restful stream.
 The other lanterns, whose light seemed to have come from stars of a distant firmament, were girdled with filigreed brass.
 Some lanterns were still, as still as the halls themselves, while others swayed tenderly in the breeze that slid through the windows.
 A total calm pervaded everything, as though the lanterns were the sentries of an abandoned city whose inhabitants seemed to have fallen under the spell of a long sleep and had become one with the inanimate decorations on the walls.

 "It occurred to me that I was in an enchanted city, a place of beauty and silence—not a sound, not a moan, save the sweet rippling waters of the fountains.
 The few pedestrians who once in a while walked in these desolate alleys moved with the stillness of a bird, as if they were ghosts sleepwalking.
 I was not content to just gaze from afar but moved toward the latticed doors, where I stood, touching the iron plaits and straining to no avail to hear the mere sound of a living soul behind them.
 Suddenly it dawned on me that the night had set, while I thought it was early evening.
 Leaning against one of the doors, I wondered, What if someone came out and saw me standing there so still?
 What would he think?
 Suddenly I realized that the door I was leaning against had turned round on itself, and without a single move I found myself in the midst of one of the halls I was only minutes ago contemplating from afar.